curxxed-mc/WinterCore/README.md

 - Ranks, permissions, tags, menus, chat filtering, scoreboards, tab lists, and name tags
 - Optional PlaceholderAPI placeholders

-WinterCore is a broad, network-specific plugin rather than a ready-made replacement for a single-purpose plugin.
+WinterCore is a broad, ready-made replacement for a single-purpose plugin.
 The available commands and permissions depend on its configuration and command classes.

 ## Requirements